-Researchers acknowledge the beneficial effects of CBD for cardiovascular disorders, but note that additional studies are needed to fully understand how it might contribute.
+Researchers acknowledge the potential benefits of CBD for cardiovascular disorders but note that additional studies are needed to fully understand CBD’s effects.

 The FDA notes that more research is needed, and it points out that there are many unanswered questions about CBD’s safety.
 Furthermore, it notes that some CBD products are inaccurately labeled and of questionable quality.